Sheena Rijwani

 1. Incorporate ABM in your organizational workflow

 If you want to integrate ABM into your strategy, you need to secure your organizational workflow.
-Account-based marketing is not a tactic, so it requires the entire company to gain awareness, sign off, and work under it.
+Account-based marketing is not a tactic, so the entire company must gain awareness, sign off, and work under it.

-It requires all the decision-makers and senior-level employees in your company to contribute and be involved in the strategy processes.
-Since ABM is applied at every stage of the process, from lead qualification to conversion and retention, you need to ensure everyone is on board with the idea.
+It requires all your company’s decision-makers and senior-level employees to contribute and be involved in the strategy processes.
+Since ABM is applied at every stage of the process, from lead qualification to conversion and retention, you must ensure everyone is on board with the idea.

-Following this, it would be best to create an ABM action plan that maps out the process.
+Following this, creating an ABM action plan that maps out the process would be best.
 Consider focusing on these aspects:

-• Goals and objectives for the strategy broken into milestones
+• The goals and objectives for the strategy are broken into milestones

 • Clear roles and responsibilities at every stage for the employees